 - A family dentist has the advantage of knowing the patient for long and awareness of his/her medical history

 - Family dentists can perform a number of general dental treatment procedures

 - Family dentists treat patients of all age groups which gives them a better understanding of every person’s need

 A routine visit to our family dental practice will normally involve oral examination where Dr. Verbanic looks for signs of decay and infection.
 If there are signs of problems, patients are informed about it and necessary steps are taken to prevent the same.
 We have high-end equipment, knowledge, skills and experience to offer unparalleled quality care.

-There are a number of dental care procedures our team performs at our Youngstown, Ohio office.
+There are a number of dental care procedures our team performs at our Liberty Township, Ohio office.
+We serve the people of Youngstown, Austintown, Girard, Hubbard, Niles and Hudson.
 Our team explains patients why a particular dental treatment is taken up which helps them make an informed decision.
 We aim to improve the oral health of individuals through our preventive, restorative and general dental care procedures.